 Increasing traffic and sales may be among the obvious KPIs but they may depend on increasing SEO which is about building additional content, having more social media followers, and landing some guest post opportunities with backlinks.
 Sure, there are several other ways to position your products on the market but KPIs and some time frames are necessary in order to justify your investments in several marketing initiatives by your company or through a marketing agency.

 What are some of your most pressing marketing challenges?
-Reach out via https://mariopeshev.com/contact/ as I would love to help you out.
+Check out my digital marketing guide and let me know how I can help.